 Visual representations of data (visualizations) are tools of great importance and widespread use in data analytics as they provide users visual insight to patterns in the observed data in a simple and effective way.
 When visualizations are retrieved from sample data however, there is a a risk of visualizing random fluctuations in the sample rather than a true pattern in the data.
 This problem especially arises when differences between visualizations are compared, e.g. to identify an interesting deviation in a pair of observations among many possible pairs.
 Using theorems from Vapnik/Chervonenkis we developed a novel framework VizRec to provide a safe space for visualization recommendations.
-This work is currently under review and can be accessed as a preprint here.
+This work has been published in DSAA 2019.

 This is a (non-complete) list of other projects I have been working on in the past:

 with a better in-bucket strategy

 Extendible Hashmaps are a commonly used data-structure in filesystems or databases for dynamic hashing (i.e. a growable hashmap).
 In this work we relaxed the assumption of using fixed buckets and experimented with different in-bucket structures to adapt better to different workloads.